-The weather is getting warmer which can make following safer sleep advice more complicated.
+The weather is getting warmer, which can make following safer sleep advice more complicated.
 It is harder to keep baby cool and holidays and travel can disrupt routines.
-We have put together some tips on how to enjoy the summer and keep baby safe when the weather gets hot.
+We have put together some tips on baby summer safety so you can enjoy the summer and keep baby safe when the weather gets hot.

 Travelling by car